cnidyllic/alignit/README.md

 # align_it (CSE185 Project Demo)
 This is a demonstration project for CSE 185.
 It is a Python-based tool designed for aligning reads to the Malaria reference genome.
-This tool is optimized for handling complex genomic sequences with high AT content and repetitive elements, addressing challenges that current alignment tools, optimized for short-read sequencing, may face.
+This tool is optimized for handling complex genomic sequences with high AT content and repetitive elements specifically.
 # Installation Instructions
 ```
 git clone https://github.com/cnidyllic/alignit